 Often the term pension plan is used to refer to a traditional defined benefit (DB) plan, and retirement plan is used to refer to a defined contribution (DC) plan.
 In this paper, the two terms are used interchangeably.
-Specifically, the term pension plan or retirement plan refers to both DB plans and DC plans, including 401(k) plans.
+Specifically, the terms pension plan and retirement plan refer to both DB plans and DC plans, including 401(k) plans.